 Wet Spots on the Ceiling, Walls, or Floor

-The most obvious sign is of course a wet spot, puddling, or dripping on the walls, ceiling, or floor.
+The most obvious sign is of course a wet spot, puddling, dripping, or rising damp on the walls, floor, or ceiling.
 If it’s a smaller leak, or one that isn’t continuous, the spot may feel damp rather than soaking wet as this means there is either less water or it’s just not happening all the time.
 Both scenarios are cause for alarm though, and mean you need to take action.

 Keep in mind that wet spots often look like a stain and can cause discoloration.
 This is good in a sense that they aren’t easy to miss.
 Ideally, you want to find a local company to come in and take a look if you have any doubts at all, according to this Lake Mary Water Damage Restoration development company.
 The professionals can quickly determine whether the leak is active or not.